socialtables/platform-challenge/README.md

 without credentials, it should return a 401 Unauthorized status.
 The auth middleware should only be applied to this endpoint.

+### Test suite
+A test suite has been provided in the /test folder.
+You should examine these tests to figure out additional requirements like proper HTTP status codes that should be returned from your endpoints.
+Please leave the tests intact though unless you find a bug.

 ### Instructions:

 1. Get a recent version of node.js (6 or higher): nodejs.org